 To be frank, Mont Saint Michel is a tourist town.
 Less than 50 people actually reside in the town and the main source of income are touristic endeavors.

 The disadvantages of staying overnight are

 - It’s pricey.
 Hotels, food, souvenirs, all of it.

 - There isn’t a lot going on in terms of night life, especially during low season

-To me, the only advantage to staying overnight is to walk around at night and in the early morning without a flood of tourists.
+To me, the only advantage of staying overnight is to walk around at night and in the early morning without a flood of tourists.
 It’s eerie, serene, and you feel like you have found a special place that many people don’t know about.
-Of course the last one is not true, but you definitely get that feeling when not so many people are around.
+Of course, the last one is not true, but you definitely get that feeling when not so many people are around.

 There are also places to stay on the mainland.
 I didn’t really explore this option because it didn’t seem to have great advantages aside from being slightly cheaper.
 For me, it was either go all in and stay the night or make it a day trip from a neighboring coastal city like St. Malo.
 In the end, we decided to stay in Mont Saint-Michel for the night and it was worth it.

 This don’t is mainly if you are taking public transportation to get to Mont Saint Michel from Paris because there will be a lot of moving parts to your itinerary (train+bus+shuttle/walk).
 There are no direct trains from Paris so your best bet is to take a train to the city of Rennes and then change onto to bus.
 The bus takes about 1 hour and 15 minutes and pricing and timetables can be found here.
 The bus drops you off at the Mont Saint Michel’s tourism office outpost and from there you can take a free shuttle or walk.
 The walk is about 30 minutes on flat ground and I highly recommend it.
 The walk is easy and stunning.
 Just do it.